U.S. orders Chevron to 'wind down' Venezuela operations by December 1

 Chevron holds stakes in four oil and gas joint ventures with PDVSA.
 Those include two of Venezuela’s largest oil fields - Petroboscan in western Zulia state and Petropiar in the Orionoco oil belt - which together produce around a quarter of the country’s total crude output.

 Chevron last month canceled service contracts and procurement processes at the two joint ventures, a move the company attributed to falling crude prices.
-The company said its share of output at its joint ventures dropped 16% in 2019 to 35,000 bpd, mirroring the decline in crude output across the country.
+The company said its share of output at its joint ventures dropped 16% in 2019 to 35,000 barrels per day, mirroring the decline in crude output across the country.

-Reporting by Daphne Psaledakis and Matt Spetalnick; additional reporting by Timothy Gardner, Humeyra Pamuk and Luc Cohen; Editing by Sonya Hepinstall
+Reporting by Daphne Psaledakis and Matt Spetalnick; Additional reporting by Timothy Gardner, Humeyra Pamuk and Luc Cohen; Editing by Sonya Hepinstall and Leslie Adler